What Is a Compa Ratio & How to Calculate It

 Current Salary / Market Average * 100 = Compa Ratio

-After you’ve completed your research, you determine the market average for an office manager with extensive experience doing those job duties in the Jacksonville area is $68,700.
-You’re currently paying your office manager $59,500.
+After you’ve completed your research, you determine the market average for an office manager with extensive experience doing those job duties in the Jacksonville area is $78,200.
+You’re currently paying your Office Manager $59,500.
 So, let’s plug this data into our formula.

 The right compa ratio will vary from business to business, even in the same industry.
 You may value on-the-job experience more than a competitor, for example, which may mean that you need to pay slightly higher salaries for more experienced employees.
 This could result in your company’s compa ratio being at or above 100.

-To begin calculation of your compa ratio, you need to collect data.
-There are many places you can look to find market data online.
-If you simply Google the job title plus “salary” you will probably see a dollar amount in the search results.
-I recommend not taking that as absolute truth as it will not take into account all of the details necessary to give you an accurate salary.
+To begin calculating the compa ratio, you need to collect data.
+There are many places to find market data online.
+If you simply Google the job title plus “salary,” you will probably see a dollar amount in the search results.
+I recommend not taking that as absolute truth, as it will not take into account all the details necessary to give you an accurate salary.

 Specific criteria to consider when researching market data include: